Exotic-Lambo/Charcoal/README.md

 </div>

 ### What makes this theme different?
-There are so many dark themes out there, but they all have issues, such as:

- - Not dark enough
- - So dark that elements become invisible
- - Lack of contrast between tabs
+This theme solves common dark theme problems, like being too light, too dark, or lacking contrast between tabs.

-All of these issues caused eye strain and decreased my productivity, so I decided to create my own!
+All of these issues cause eye strain and lower my productivity, so I decided to create my own!

 ### Features